-The centrally located suburb of Barton may be a stone’s throw from Parliament House and accommodate several Commonwealth Government departments, but those in the know will tell you that the tightly-held area near Lake Burley Griffin is also a fabulous place to live.
-It is conveniently located, set in lovely tree-lined surrounds and offers easy access to a wealth of restaurants, cafes and bars.
+It’s a stone’s throw from Parliament House and accommodates several government departments, but there’s more to the centrally-located suburb of Barton than just politics.
+Those in the know will tell you that the tightly-held area near Lake Burley Griffin is also a fabulous place to live.

 Thinking about visiting or moving to Barton?
 Here’s what you need to know.

-While most of Barton – including the residential area – is the inner south, a section of Barton can be found in the inner north.
-This small section is directly across Lake Burley Griffin and takes in Clare Holland House and the high-end dining venue Boathouse by the Lake.
+While most of Barton – including the residential area – is in Canberra’s inner south, one part of Barton is technically in the inner north.
+This small section is directly across Lake Burley Griffin and takes in Clare Holland House and picturesque dining venue The Boat House.

 Places of interest and things to do

 - Head to the Realm Precinct.
-It’s where you’ll find cool cafes, restaurants covering a range of cuisines, and the Burbury Hotel, where you can indulge in a decadent high tea on the rooftop terrace.
+The five-star Realm Precinct is where you’ll find trendy cafes, restaurants serving a range of cuisines, and the Burbury Hotel, where you can indulge in a decadent high tea on the rooftop terrace.

 - Check out some world-class national attractions.
 With the Parliamentary Triangle right nearby, there is no shortage of places to visit, including Parliament House.
 The National Gallery of Australia, the National Library, the National Portrait Gallery and Questacon are a short stroll away.

-- Immerse yourself in nature in the leafy surrounds of Telopea Park.
-The beautiful shaded park has abundant green space, tall trees, picnic areas and a playground for kids.
+This beautiful shaded park has abundant green space, tall trees, picnic areas and an urban playground for kids.
 In autumn, the colours of the changing leaves put on a superb show.

 - Median age: 38 years